math-eval/MathEval/README.md

 Run the generated shell scripts to get the inference results.

+## Step 4: Compare-Answer
+If you have access to GPT4, please jump to Step 5.

+If you do not have access to GPT4, we have released a compare-answer model in HuggingFace, please refer to:
+[DeepSeek-Math-Compare-Answer](https://huggingface.co/Tianqiao/DeepSeek-7B-Math-Compare-Answer)

+## Step5: Answer-compare with GPT4

-## Step4: How to extract the answer with GPT4
+### How to extract the answer
 We have provide our prompt in ./prompts/extraction_prompts folder.

-## If you do not have access to GPT4, we have released a compare-answer model in HuggingFace, please refer to:

-[DeepSeek-Math-Compare-Answer](https://huggingface.co/Tianqiao/DeepSeek-7B-Math-Compare-Answer)

 We recommend to realize the send_chat_request function in run_gpt4_extraction.py by yourself, since we do not know the detailed GPT4 invoking function of yours.

-## Step5: How to verify the answer generated from GPT4 and the answer from the golden dataset
+### How to verify the answer generated from GPT4 and the answer from the golden dataset

 We have provide our prompt in ./prompts/verification_prompts folder.

 We recommend to realize the send_chat_request function in run_gpt4_extraction.py by yourself, since we do not know the detailed GPT4 invoking function of yours.

+# Discussion
-# Why we want to use GPT4 for answer extraction and answer verification.
+Why we want to use GPT4 for answer extraction and answer verification.

+## precision comparison
-## The precision comparison of using GPT4 and REGEX from OpenCompass for answer extractor
+The precision comparison of using GPT4 and REGEX from OpenCompass for answer extractor
 ![Figure 1](/figures/extraction_comparison.png "GPT4 and REGEX from OpenCompass for answer extractor")

 ## Corner cases for extraction